King Edward VI School - Sport

 Netball

 The netball performance programme continues to grow in stature and numbers here at K.E.S.
-The squad train twice a week and play mid-week fixtures against strong opposition in Warwickshire, Worcester, West Midlands and Oxfordshire including King’s Warwick, Bablake in Coventry, St Helen and St Katharine, Abingdon, Bloxham and Bishop Vesey’s.
+The squad train once a week and play mid-week fixtures against strong opposition in Warwickshire, Worcester, West Midlands and Oxfordshire.

-We have three strong teams including Club and Pathway players with all teams playing regular, competitive netball.
+We have up to four strong teams including Club and Pathway players with all teams playing regular, competitive netball.
 The girls are set personal goals and targets by the experienced coaching team which are regularly reviewed.
-We run pre-hab training with an experienced netball physio and offer strength and conditioning sessions.

-The squad tours every two years with recent tours including Malta, Barcelona and Spain and Gibraltar.
+The squad tours every two years with recent tours including Malta, Dubai and Spain & Gibraltar.

 Hockey

-Hockey runs alongside rugby as the performance sport through the Michaelmas and Lent terms.
-It is led by the School's Head of Hockey, Mr James Gilchriest and assisted by specialist hockey coaches.
-Students play on a growing fixture list against strong opposition including Bablake, Solihull, Warwick School and K.E.S.
-Aston.
-After school training and games lessons take place on an Astro pitch a short distance from School.
+Hockey runs as the performance sport through Lent term, with the PE Department being assisted by specialist hockey coaches.
+Students play a regular fixture list against strong opposition from other leading state and independent schools in the region.
+After school training and games lessons take place on our brand new, state of the art all weather pitch at our sports facility.

 Cricket